19hours/sg-statutes/Accountants Act - AA2004.md

 #### Electronic transaction system

-12A\.

-—(1)  The Registrar may —

-(a) require or permit any person to carry out any transaction with the Registrar under this Act; and
+12A\.—(1)  The Registrar may —(a) require or permit any person to carry out any transaction with the Registrar under this Act; and

 (b) issue any approval, certificate, notice, determination or other document pursuant or connected to a transaction referred to in paragraph (a),